El Jolgorio Arroqueño is made in small batches so they can keep the production sustainable while conserving younger wild agave plants.

 About this mezcal

-El Jolgorio Arroqueno is made from semi-wild maguey Arroqueno (agave Americana).
+El Jolgorio Arroqueño is made from semi-wild Maguey Arroqueño (Agave americana).
 Typically, this agave can take up to 20 years to mature, before it is pit roasted in a traditional fashion.
-Given the length of time needed to grow this elegant agave, sustainability of Arroqueno has become a big issue.
+Given the length of time needed to grow this elegant agave, sustainability of Arroqueño has become a concern.
 Fortunately, El Jolgorio only makes this mezcal in small batches so they can keep the production sustainable while conserving younger wild agave plants.
-Newer releases of this mezcal come in a black bottle.
+Starting in 2016 (Edition 05), the yearly releases of this mezcal are packaged in black glass bottle.

 El Jolgorio Mezcal